 The subjects for the works are all taken from life.
 The Wild Dogs are an endangered species which are being reintroduced to the Eastern Cape in selected reserves.
-Frans uses the images of the wild dogs to translate them into artworks - the images are used as reference only and not to paint a photographic record.
+Frans used images of the wild dogs as reference only and not to paint a photographic record.

 His rhinoceros study (Long Tom) was of a white rhinoceros in a provincial reserve in the Eastern Cape and had the longest horn recorded: over 1m in length.
 This painting was donated to WESSA (Wildlife and Environment Society of South Africa), and all monies raised from the sale of it were donated to Rhino Research.

-Frans Mulder's work shows the lives of Wild Dogs at their den by means of observing them, reflecting in his mind the power and constant movement of them, and then transferring that information to large sheets of paper.
+Frans Mulder's work shows the lives of Wild Dogs at their den by means of observing them, reflecting on their power and constant motion, and then transferring the image to large sheets of paper.

 Frans expressed his passion for animals in his wildlife paintings and he focused his attention on the survival of the endangered wild dogs.
 These were the subjects of most of his works and are taken from live interaction with the animals.